SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 - Format to define variables under data is as follow.

-- Variables can be value fetched any helper function described in above section.
+- Variables can be value fetched using any helper function described in above section.

 - We can also fetch anything from request body to variable using jsonpath or xpath.